 In Summary

 Only you and God can know if you have salvation, and you should know if you do.
 Reflect on the lifestyle you live and ask God to reveal to you the things that are not pleasing to Him.
 If you’re a true believer stumbling in sin, repent and ask Him for forgiveness.
 Spend time around other believers who can help you stay away from the sin that is taking hold in your life.
 Read your Bible daily, God’s word is powerful enough to change lives and He will speak to you through it.
-It’s a fact that a saved Christian will commit sin in their life but they will be remorseful and always ask for forgiveness — God’s loving grace will always pardon them (
+It’s a fact that a saved Christian will commit sin in their life but they will eventually repent and ask for forgiveness — God’s loving grace will always pardon them (